Kirk Cousins Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- Cousins threw a TD pass in all of those contests against the 49ers, while recording multiple TDs two times.
+- Cousins threw multiple touchdown passes in each of those matchups against the 49ers, while throwing multiple TDs two times.

 - Note: Cousins' stats vs. 49ers date back to 2016.